Ritual

 Give me the strength to kill.

-- Emperor Amud
+Emperor Amud

 The Elders were born from mud, as all were.
 Tonight, they died in mud.

-The Emperor roared, and beat his chest.
 The ritual was done.
 The ceremony began.

 Warriors dragged out the limp non-believers and threw them to the ground.
-Avso’s body trembled at the sight.
+Avso wiped the sweat from his forehead and stood taller.

 The warriors often glanced over at Avso.
 Some smiled, some offered nods, some whispered words.
 They always stared at his golden hair.
 He was blessed by their god, Murok, after all.
 Sometimes, he felt like Murok had chosen him wrong.

-Avso forced himself to stare at the death.
-The blood trickling slowly out of the naked body made his stomach twist.
-Still, Avso stared.
+Avso forced himself to stare at the blood trickling out of the naked body.
 Murok would see his weakness if he didn’t.
+Murok always had an eye on Avso.

 Avso’s father stood beside the Emperor.
 His father didn’t look at him.
 He stared at the dead body on the ground, disgust in his eyes.
 He did not clap like the others.